kristinemlarson/gnssrefl/docs/pages/gnssir.md

 <img src="../_static/results-snippet.png" width="600">

+Note that the names of the columns (and units) are provided:

 - *Amp* is the amplitude of the most significant peak in the periodogram (i.e. the amplitude for the RH you estimated).
 - *DelT* is how long a given rising or setting satellite arc was, in minutes.
 - *emin0* and *emax0* are the min and max observed elevation angles in the arc.